holoviz/panel/doc/tutorials/basic/progressive_layouts.md

 def get_prediction(running):
-    if not running:
-        yield "Click Submit"
-        return

-    yield progress_message
+    if not running: # If the Button was not clicked yield "Click Submit" # Ask the user to Click Submit return

-    prediction = classify(None)
+    yield progress_message # Yield the progress message prediction = classify(None)
-    yield f"It's a {prediction}"
+    yield f"It's a {prediction}" # Yield the result

 pn.Column(run, pn.bind(get_prediction, run)).servable()
 ```

+Click the *Submit* `Button.`

 #### Exercise: Disable the Button